Info-443-Spring-2023/project-2-material-ui/README.md

 * For example, from an Evolution perspective, you might "Characterize the Evolution Needs" and "Assess the Current Ease of Evolution".

 1. Usability Evaluation: Conduct a usability evaluation of specific Material-UI components or the overall UI design.
 This can involve tasks such as heuristic evaluations, cognitive walkthroughs, or usability testing with representative users.
 The goal is to identify any usability issues, pain points, or areas for improvement in terms of user interaction, navigation, visual design, or responsiveness.
+2. User Flow Analysis: Analyze the user flows and interactions within the Material-UI components used in your application.
+Identify the key user tasks, actions, and navigation patterns.
+Create user flow diagrams or storyboards to visualize the sequences of screens and interactions, evaluating the ease of use and clarity of the user journey.

 **Activity 1: Usability Evaluation of Material UI's Architecture**